Somatropin, Mammalian Derived (soe-ma-TROE-pin, mam-MAY-lee-un dee-RIVED)

-    You should not use this medicine if you have had an allergic reaction to somatropin or a similar growth hormone.
-You should not receive this medicine if you have a growing tumor (cancer), certain breathing problems, or if you are allergic to benzyl alcohol.
-You should not use this medicine if you have a severe illness after having surgery or a major medical emergency.
-Your child might not be able to use Saizen® if they have Prader-Willi syndrome, a brain tumor, or bones that are already grown.
-You should not use Zorbtive? if you are receiving chemotherapy treatments.
-You should not use this medicine unless you have a growth hormone deficiency.
+Do not use this medicine if you have had an allergic reaction to somatropin or a similar growth hormone.
+You should not receive this medicine if you have diabetes with eye problems, active cancer, or certain breathing problems or if you have a severe illness after surgery or a major medical emergency.
+Children might not be able to use Nutropin®, Nutropin AQ®, and Saizen® if they have Prader-Willi syndrome and are severely overweight or have severe breathing problems, a brain tumor, or bones that are already mature.
+Do not use Zorbtive® if you are receiving cancer treatments.

 How to Use This Medicine